 - Suspension of vehicle registration

 The total cost of a DUI is far more than initial fines and legal fees.
 You can also expect your rates to see a massive increase.
-It’s also likely that you’ll become a high-risk driver and may need to buy non-standard insurance.
+It’s also likely that you’ll become a high-risk driver and may need to buy a non-standard insurance policy.

 Driver’s License Points System

 Illinois uses a driver’s license points system to keep track of violations on your record.
 Three or more offenses within a year will result in a driver’s license suspension.
 If you’re under 21 and commit two offenses in two years, you’ll lose your license.
 Here are the types of violations that result in points on your record:

 The most popular cars vary based on the state that you’re in.
 Insurers pay close attention to which vehicles are the best sellers.
 These cars may see higher coverage costs because they’re a target for thieves.
 These were the most sold cars in 2021: